-Why Choose the GYN Surgical Institute for your Pelvic Procedures?
+Why Choose the Complete Care Surgical Center for your Pelvic Procedures?

 Our staff is specialized exclusively in GYN procedures with a major specialty in treating pelvic pain.
-Our GYN Surgical Institute has helped over 1,500 women get relief from their pelvic pain caused by Endometriosis, pelvic inflammatory disease and other pelvic conditions.
+Our Complete Care Surgical Center has helped over 1,500 women get relief from their pelvic pain caused by Endometriosis, pelvic inflammatory disease and other pelvic conditions.

 Endometriosis and Pelvic Pain